IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/date-picker.md

 ### Keyboard Navigation

-The `IgcDatePickerComponent` has intuitive keyboard navigation that makes it easy to increment, decrement, or jump through different DateParts among others without having to touch the mouse.
+The `DatePicker` has intuitive keyboard navigation that makes it easy to increment, decrement, or jump through different DateParts among others without having to touch the mouse.

 |Keys|Description|
 |----|-----------|